What is the student body size & student-teacher ratio?

 PreK3 : 3 years old by December 31 of entry year.
 PreK4 : 4 years old by December 31 of entry year.
 For K-8 students, the age cutoff is more flexible.
 Each candidate is considered on an individual basis.

 What are the hours of the school day?

-Please note any siblings in preschool are able to stay in our after-school program until 3:00 without a fee.
+Preschool begins at 8:10am and ends at 2:30pm.
+K-8 students arrive at 8:05am and dismiss at 3:00pm.
+Please note preschool siblings are able to stay in our Beyond the Bell program until 3:00pm without a fee.

 What are before and after-school options?